Trendyol/vault-couchbase-database-plugin/Readme.md

 # vault-couchbase-database-plugin

 Couchbase has no supported plugins for the Vault database secrets engine.
-This is a custom Vault plugin which generates database credentials dynamically based on configured roles for the Couchbase.
+This is a custom Vault plugin which is used for generating database credentials dynamically based on configured roles for the Couchbase.

 ## **Usage:**